Marcus Rashford MBE and Child Food Poverty taskforce support families over Christmas holiday

 Hundreds of food banks and charities sign up, expecting a high demand this Winter

 Hundreds of food banks and charities have also registered details of the emergency food provision they will be offering over the Christmas period.
-A huge rise in people looking for support being reported.
+A huge rise in people looking for support is being reported.
 IFAN has reported a 60% increase in the use of Food Banks in October, and are projecting a sharp rise in numbers as millions more face financial insecurity due to the pandemic.

 Businesses and other organisations are also invited to register to the #endchildfoodpoverty map, with hundreds opening and offering holiday schemes or free meals to children as part of a broad campaign to bring the country together to #EndChildFoodPoverty.